nss-evening-cohort-8/nutshell-teeeeechz/instructions.md

 You will be utilizing all of the skills and concepts that you've learned up to this point in the course.

 1. Functions
-1. Databases/API
+1. Databases/API/HTTP verbs
 1. Github
 1. Objects
 1. CSS
 1. Handling user events
 1. Data entry/editing
-1. ES6 Modules
+1. Modular development
+1. Task automation: bundling with webpack and linting
 1. Relational data

 ## Firebase